Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 npm install --save @financial-times/anvil-middleware-asset-loader
 ```

-After installing the package create a new instance of the middleware and add it to your application:
+After installing the package create a new instance of the middleware and register it with your application.
+The middleware can be configured with several [options](#options):

 ```diff
 const express = require('express')